-150 ADC Affiliate Ltd & Anor v Hungary, ICSID Case No. ARB/03/16, Award dated 2 October 2006, para.
+148 ADC Affiliate Ltd & Anor v Hungary, ICSID Case No. ARB/03/16, Award dated 2 October 2006, para.
 435 (Exhibit CL-0021).

-- 299. The NMC and its Technical Committee were established pursuant to the 2011 Mining Code and the review of the Zogota Mining Concession and other mining rights was purportedly conducted pursuant to that Code (albeit that, as explained below, when imposing the Measures, Guinea did not rely upon any underlying legal basis for doing so).
-However, that raised a fundamental threshold problem with the entire process: the Zogota Mining Concession, the Blocks 1 and 2 Permit and the Base Convention had all been granted prior to the introduction of the 2011 Mining Code.
+Blocks 1 and 2 Permit and the Base Convention had all been granted prior to the introduction of the 2011 Mining Code.
 Thus, the 2011 Mining Code had no application to those rights.
 By its own terms, it did not apply in respect of mining titles (such as the Zogota Mining Concession or Blocks 1 and 2 Permit) or mining agreements (such as the Base Convention) all of which had been executed prior to 9 September 2011.
-Accordingly, the Technical Committee had no jurisdiction to review the legitimacy of the rights granted by those instruments. - 300.
-Despite this, by setting up the Technical Committee to review those rights Guinea purported to apply the 2011 Mining Code.
-In doing so, Guinea therefore purported to apply its own legislation retroactively, in breach of Article 9 of the Guinean Constitution and Article 7-2 of the African Charter on Human Rights (which applied in Guinea by virtue of the Preamble and Article 151 of the Constitution).151 - 301.
-Guinea's attempted reliance on the 2011 Mining Code was also a breach of Article 30 of the Investment Code and Article 32 of the Base Convention as explained hereabove. - 302.
+Accordingly, the Technical Committee had no jurisdiction to review the legitimacy of the rights granted by those instruments.

+- 320. Despite this, by setting up the Technical Committee to review those rights Guinea purported to apply the 2011 Mining Code.
+In doing so, Guinea therefore purported to apply its own legislation retroactively, in breach of Article 9 of the Guinean Constitution and Article 7-2 of the African Charter on Human Rights (which applied in Guinea by virtue of the Preamble and Article 151 of the Constitution).
+149 - 321.
+Guinea's attempted reliance on the 2011 Mining Code was also a breach of Article 30 of the Investment Code and Article 32 of the Base Convention as explained hereabove. - 322.
 Finally, it is important to note that under the legislation which applied to the Zogota Mining Concession and the Base Convention, i.e. the 1995 Mining Code, a fraudulent misrepresentation carried a criminal sanction.
 But that legislation did not give the State the right to revoke a concession in such circumstances.

-3.8.2 The process was unfair, partial and dependent
+3.9.2 The process was unfair, partial and dependent